artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 * What files have been added, removed or changed.
 * Changes specific to a file.
-* Looking into Commits
+* Looking into Commits.
-* Exploring the Diff
+* Exploring the Diff.

 ### GitHub / GitLab / BitBucket

-* Access to the PR's JSON representation
+* Access to the PR's JSON representation.
-* Consistent access for PR body, title, author across all platforms
+* Consistent access for PR body, title, author across all platforms.
-* Util functions for linking to files
+* Util functions for linking to files.

 ### Danger

-* Handle running other Dangerfiles
+* Handle running other Dangerfiles.
-* Handles plugin management
+* Handles plugin management.
-* Provides a set of utility functions that would often get used
+* Provides a set of utility functions that would often get used.

 ### Messaging

-* Leave warnings, messages and markdown comments
+* Leave warnings, messages and markdown comments.
-* Leave errors, marking the build as failed
+* Leave errors, marking the build as failed.
-* Post any of the above of the above inside a file
+* Post any of the above of the above inside a file.
-* Create a GitHub review, and use the above messaging
+* Create a GitHub review, and use the above messaging.

 ### Plugins

-* Infrastructure for shared rules
+* Infrastructure for shared rules.
-* Opens up the ability to validate tricky things with an easy API
+* Opens up the ability to validate tricky things with an easy API.

 The API differs between the JS and Ruby version, not drastically - but there are no plugins for Danger JS yet.
 That's still a bit away.